A down-to-earthspace to make sense of what you are carrying.

 Areas I’m often helpful with

-Pregnancy, birth and the postnatal period; perimenopause, menopause and how changes in our bodies, our societal roles and our responsibilities affect how we think and feel (including low mood, anxiety, identity shifts, relationship strain, and feeling unlike yourself).
+Pregnancy, birth and the postnatal period, perimenopause, menopause and how changes in our bodies, our societal roles and our responsibilities affect how we think and feel (including low mood, anxiety, identity shifts, relationship strain, and losing our sense of self).

 Trauma, domestic abuse, and sexual violence